Simploy Testimonial

 It's always important to properly classify your business' operations.
 But construction firms, in particular, can benefit from the ability to separate individual workers' payroll into multiple workers comp class codes.

-A construction worker is allowed to have his/her payroll separated and applied to more than one workers comp class code.
+Construction workers comp allows worker is allowed to have his/her payroll separated and applied to more than one workers comp class code.
 This can be a valuable tool to control workers compensation insurance costs if done correctly.

 But, this can be a very valuable activity.
-Just scroll down to the Table of Construction Codes at the bottom of this page and search "Carpentry" or "Concrete" to see the different codes that appear.
+Just scroll down to the Table of Construction Codes at the bottom of this page and search "Carpentry" or "Concrete" to see the different codes for construction that appear.
 These codes can have surprisingly different rates.

 Example: Let's say you are a home builder who self-performs some of the work on your projects.
 And, you have a crew that does exterior carpentry and drywall.
+Codes for construction could be assigned as follows:

-• The carpentry work is would be classified as workers comp code 5645 and $13.28/$100 payroll.
+The carpentry work is would be classified as workers comp code 5645 and $13.28/$100 payroll.

-• The drywall work would be classified as work comp code 5445 and priced at $5.93/$100 payroll.
+The drywall work would be classified as work comp code 5445 and priced at $5.93/$100 payroll.

 If you keep proper payroll records, you can separate your crew's payroll between these 2 activities and pay the corresponding rate for each activity.
-However, if you don't keep the proper payroll records, your insurance company auditor is supposed to apply the higher rated workers comp class code ( 5645 - $13.28) to 100% of the crew's payroll.
+However, if you don't keep the proper payroll records, your insurance company auditor is supposed to apply the higher rated workers comp class code ( 5645 workers comp code - $13.28) to 100% of the crew's payroll.
 In this example you'd be overpaying your workers compensation insurance company more than double for the time your workers spend on drywalling!!!!!

-Complexity Of Construction Workers Comp Classification
+Complexity Of Classification For Construction Workers Comp

 On the surface it doesn't appear that there may be much distinguishing the 2 workers comp codes from one another.
 And, in fact, there does seem to be some overlap in the definition ("scope") of both work comp codes.